-For Rare Disease Day this February, you’ll find a curation of those moments here — The Rare Moments.
-Patients, families, researchers, and people working to advance rare disease treatments will be using this space to pass on their goosebump moments.
-From past moments, to the significant highlights of the 2024 Rare Disease Week and Rare Disease Day, and even hopes for the future, here you will find diverse and valuable insights that matter to our community and expand our reader’s understanding of what it means to live with and work with rare diseases.
+For Rare Disease Day this February, you’ll find a curation of those stories here — The Rare Moments.
+Patients, families, researchers, and those dedicated to advancing rare disease treatments will be using this space to share their rare stories.
+From past experiences with lysosomal diseases to significant highlights of the 2025 Rare Disease Day, and even hopes for the future, you will find diverse and valuable insights that matter to our community and expand our understanding of what it means to live with and work with rare diseases.

-Be sure to check back regularly throughout the month to catch the latest posts and submit your Rare Moment for consideration!
+Be sure to check back regularly throughout the month for the latest posts, and don’t forget to submit your colorful Rare Moments!

 We are proud to support and bring awareness to Triple Negative Breast Cancer Day which was yesterday, March 3rd.
 Individuals in the United States have a 1 in 8 chance of developing breast cancer and TNBC accounts for 10-25% of those breast cancers.
 Me and many others at Worldwide are excited to take part in the many events occurring throughout March that bring awareness to this disease.
 Please join us at any of the highlighted events listed below.

-Every day in March is TNBC Day!
-Triple Negative Breast Cancer Day is the only global event dedicated to raising both awareness and funds exclusively for triple negative breast cancer.
+TNBC Day, March 3rd, kicks off a month-long, global campaign dedicated to raising both awareness and funds exclusively for triple negative breast cancer.
 Find out how you can get involved!

 tnbcfoundation.orgIn celebration of Rare Disease Day, I am excited to share our most recent draft class from the 2024 Young Investigator Draft!
 This year we highlighted the significant potential of research in this space when powered by the platform of sports—especially as we surpassed our $1 million in total funding granted.
 You can watch a recap of the event at the below link!